 Below you will also find the EasyLanguage code for this indicator.
 This major trend indicator was inspired by an article entitled, “Combining RSI With RSI” by Peter Konner, and it appeared in the January 2011 issue of Technical Analysis of Stocks and Commodities.

 How It Works

-The two images below show the SPY ETF on a weekly chart.
+The two images below display a weekly chart.
 Below the price is a second pane with a 12-period RSI.
 Why a 12-period RSI?
-I simply chose that number because it represents a quarter of a year of trading, if you figure four weeks in a month.
-There was nothing optimized about this number, it just seemed to be a logical starting point.
+I chose that number because it represents a quarter of a year of trading if you figure four weeks in a month.
+There was nothing optimized about this number.
+It just seemed to be a logical starting point.
 Other lookback values will produce very similar results.